 Aurora holds interests in a real estate investment trust and an international equity limited partnership where the fair value of the investment held is estimated based on the net asset value of the fund.
-The following table summarizes the attributes relating to the nature and risk of such investments at December 31, 2015 and 2014 (dollars in thousands):
+The following table summarizes the attributes relating to the nature and risk of such investments at December 31, 2016 and 2015 (dollars in thousands):

-air Value ember 31, 2015 ınded itments Redemption Frequency Redemption Notice Period Real estate investment trust \$ 12,774 \$ Quarterly 90 days International equity limited partnership 7,840 Monthly 15 days Fair Value December 31, 2014 Unfunded Commitments Redemption Frequency Redemption Notice Period Real estate investment trust \$ 11,042 \$ Quarterly 90 days International equity limited partnership 9,691 Monthly 15 days
+Fair Va lue December 31, 2016] December 31, 2015 (Unfunded Commitments Redemption Frequency Redemption Notice Period Real estate investment trust \$ 13,953 \$ 12,774 \$ Quarterly 90 days International equity limited partnership 8,497 7,840 Monthly 15 days Total \$ 22,450 \$ 20,614

 The real estate investment trust is a core return, fully specified, open-end commingled equity real estate fund diversified by property type and location designed to provide stable, income-driven rate of return over the long term with potential for growth of net investment income and appreciation of value.
 The objective of the real estate investment trust is to achieve long term aggregate annual return on invested equity of 8% to 10%, gross of fees, by investing in real estate and real estate-related investments, broadly defined, with the majority of the return being realized from income, with modest appreciation, and using leverage when appropriate.

 The fair value of the real estate investment trust is determined using the calculated net asset value provided by the fund.
 The fair value of the underlying real estate properties held in the trust is determined giving consideration to the income, cost and sales comparison approaches of estimating property value.